nice-table/bitmex-scaled-orders/README.md

 - `npm install`

-Logon Bitmex and create an API key with order permissions https://www.bitmex.com/app/apiKeys.

-Edit the properties in `src/config/index.js`.
-Mainly:

-- `apiKeyID`
-- `apiKeySecret`
-- `testnet` - Whether you want to use Bitmex's testnet or production.
-Note that testnet and production have separate API keys.

-Get these running at the same time
+Get these running in a terminal at the same time

 - `npm run proxy`
 - `npm start`

+App should open in your browser automatically and render when ready.

 ## Tests